IBM/zshot/docs/mentions_extractor.md

 The SMXM model uses the description of the mentions to give the model information about them.

 TARS model will use the labels of the mentions to detect them.

+The GLiNER model will use the labels of the mentions to detect them.

 ::: zshot.MentionsExtractor